MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/index.md

 ## Installing the MobileFirst Studio plug-in

 1. While in Eclipse click **Help → Eclipse Marketplace...**
-2. In the find field search "mfp" then click "Go"
+2. In the find field search "mobilefirst", select v8.0 of the plug-in and then click **Go**.
 3. Click "Install" for Eclipse Thym

 	![Image of THyM installation](Thym_install.png)